How To Keep Wasps Away From Your Winston-Salem Property

 July 15, 2021

 We have all had the unfortunate experience of coming face to face with a wasp.
 How we react when this happens all depends on our past experiences and stories told to us by family members and friends.
 In most cases, a close encounter with a single wasp results in hesitancy, caution, and sometimes fear.
 However, encounters with swarms of wasps are much more terrifying and usually involve running and a fair amount of panic.
-That said, what are some practical ways to keep these stinging insects off of properties?
+That said, what are some practical ways to keep wasps and other stinging insects off of properties?
 Here are some tips and tricks our experts suggest you use to reduce the number of wasps around your outdoor living areas.

 What Species Of Wasps Live In Winston-Salem?